EnricoMi/publish-unit-test-result-action/README.md

 ## Running with absolute paths

-It is known that this action works best with relative paths (e.g. `test-results/**/*.xml`), but most absolute paths (e.g. `/tmp/test-results/**/*.xml`) require to use the composite variant of this action (`uses: EnricoMi/publish-unit-test-result-action/composite@v2`).
+It is known that this action works best with relative paths (e.g. `test-results/**/*.xml`), but most absolute paths (e.g. `/tmp/test-results/**/*.xml`) require to use the non-Docker variant of this action:

+    uses: EnricoMi/publish-unit-test-result-action/linux@v2
+    uses: EnricoMi/publish-unit-test-result-action/macos@v2
+    uses: EnricoMi/publish-unit-test-result-action/windows@v2

-If you have to use absolute paths with the non-composite variant of this action (`uses: EnricoMi/publish-unit-test-result-action@v2`), you have to copy files to a relative path first, and then use the relative path:
+If you have to use absolute paths with the Docker variant of this action (`uses: EnricoMi/publish-unit-test-result-action@v2`), you have to copy files to a relative path first, and then use the relative path:

 ```yaml